 There are a selection of independent, multiplex and pop up cinemas in the Algarve to choose from but it you want to be sure that you can watch a film in the English language then it is best to go to one of the Algarve multiplex cinemas.

 Look out for film names followed by VO – which means it is in its original version, VP is dubbed into Portuguese.
-Most films are with Portuguese subtitles but children’s films are dubbed during the day and shown usual in their original version later at night.
+Most films are with Portuguese subtitles but children’s films are dubbed during the day and sometimes shown in their original version later at night.

 In Portimão there is a multiplex cinema locate at the Modelo shopping centre, located half way between the entrance of Portimão and Praia da Rocha.
 Algarve Shopping in Guia, near to Albufeira, is also home to a multiplex cinema which can be found on the first floor of the shopping centre.